Locality of connective constants: Quasi-transitive graphs and s

-where $N=|G/\sH|$ and $d$ is given by \eqref{eq:defd}. \end{proposition}
+where $M=|G/\sH|$ and $d$ is given by \eqref{eq:defd}. \end{proposition}

-Not every quasi-transitive graph has a \ghf, since (c), above, fails if $G$ has a cut-vertex whose removal breaks $G$ into an infinite and a finite part.
-We do not have a useful necessary and sufficient condition for the existence of a \ghf, and we pose the following more restrictive question.
+Not every quasi-transitive graph has a \ghf.
+For example, condition (c), above, fails if $G$ has a cut-vertex whose removal breaks $G$ into an infinite and a finite part.
+We do not have a useful necessary and sufficient condition for the existence of a \ghf.